Anti-Bribery & Corruption — Module 3 of 4

 I checked the gifts register this morning.
 Nothing.
 And Alexa — Vanguard is currently ranked first in our preliminary scoring.
 Ian's technical scores are what's putting them ahead.

-Priya has given you specific dates, amounts, and sources.
+Priya has dates, amounts, sources.
 She's done her homework.
-But she's also visibly anxious — she's been at Meridian for 8 months.
-Ian has been here 15 years.
-She asks: "Alexa, can you promise me that my name won't come up?
+She's also anxious — 8 months at Meridian, Ian has 15 years.
+She asks: "Alexa, can you promise me my name won't come up?
 Ian is well-liked.
-People respect him.
 If he finds out I reported this, I don't know what happens to me."

 Formal whistleblower record with honest protections

-Thank Priya, document her disclosure formally under the whistleblower policy, explain her protections under the Public Interest Disclosure Act 1998, and be honest: her identity will be protected to the extent legally possible, but if this reaches a formal investigation, complete anonymity cannot be guaranteed.
+Document the disclosure formally under the whistleblower policy, explain her protections under the Public Interest Disclosure Act 1998, and be honest: identity protected as far as legally possible, but complete anonymity can't be guaranteed if this escalates.

 Take informal notes, investigate quietly

-Thank Priya, take handwritten notes, tell her you'll look into it discreetly without creating a formal whistleblower record — to protect her from being identified as the source.
+Take handwritten notes, tell her you'll look into it discreetly — no formal whistleblower record, to keep her name off paper.

 Suggest she may be overreacting

-Tell Priya you appreciate her coming forward, but Ian and Steve Gilroy go way back — this is just industry networking.
-Ask her if she's sure she wants to make this formal before you create a record that can't be undone.
+Tell her you appreciate it, but Ian and Steve Gilroy go way back — this is just industry networking.
+Ask if she's sure she wants to make this formal before you create a record that can't be undone.

-Priya, first — you did exactly the right thing coming to me.
-I'm going to document this as a formal disclosure under our whistleblower policy.
+Priya, you did the right thing coming to me.
+I'm documenting this as a formal disclosure under our whistleblower policy.
 That triggers specific protections for you.

 What kind of protections?

-Under the Public Interest Disclosure Act, it's unlawful for Meridian to subject you to any detriment because you made this report.
-No dismissal, no demotion, no being sidelined.
+Under the Public Interest Disclosure Act, Meridian can't subject you to any detriment for reporting this.
+No dismissal, no demotion, no sidelining.

 But will Ian find out it was me?

-I'll protect your identity to the fullest extent I can.
-But I want to be honest — if this escalates to a formal disciplinary process, there's a limit to what I can guarantee.
-What I can guarantee is that any retaliation against you would be a serious offence.
-And I will personally ensure that doesn't happen.
+I'll protect your identity as far as I can.
+But honestly — if this escalates to a formal disciplinary, there's a limit.
+What I can guarantee is that retaliation would be a serious offence, and I'll personally make sure it doesn't happen.

 OK.
 I...
 OK.
 I trust you.
 Just — please handle it carefully.

-By creating a formal whistleblower record, you documented the concern with a timestamp, activated PIDA protections for Priya, and created an audit trail.
-Honesty about the limits of anonymity matters — promising absolute confidentiality creates a commitment you may not be able to keep.
-Formal documentation is also critical under MoJ Principle 6: if a regulator later asks "When did you first become aware?", a formal record is your answer.
+A formal whistleblower record timestamps the concern, activates PIDA protections, and creates an audit trail.
+Honesty about the limits of anonymity matters: promising absolute confidentiality is a commitment you may not be able to keep.
+Under MoJ Principle 6, if a regulator asks "when did you first become aware?", a formal record is your answer.

 Priya, I appreciate this.
 Let me handle it quietly.
 I'll make some enquiries without creating a formal record — that way your name stays completely out of it.